Digital Inheritance & Legacy

-In the morning when you wake up, you yawn and.. immediately grab your phone to check your social networks and email inbox.
+You probably haven’t spent too much time thinking about your digital inheritance.
+In this article, we’ll try to convince you of how important it can actually be.
+In the morning when you wake up, you yawn and… immediately grab your phone to check your social networks and email inbox.
 Do you also jump out of bed to rush to your regular mailbox?
 You know, the one outside your door?
 Probably not.

-At night when you’ve settled back into bed you watch just one more episode of your favorite show (okay maybe two) on your laptop and -shit!- send a quick text to your neighbour.
+At night when you’ve settled back into bed you watch just one more episode of your favorite show (okay maybe two) on your laptop and -shit!- send a quick text to your neighbor.
 Almost forgot to reply!
 What if you wouldn’t have these oh-so-convenient devices?
 Would you drag your TV into your bed?
-Or your neighbour??
+Or your neighbor?
 Don’t think so.

 This is why taking care of your digital heritage is important.
 Not just for you, but for the ones you leave behind.